Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Introduction

 Secondly, a more technical open problem concerns the parameters of our rigidity theorem,~\ref{thm:inf}.
 As stated above, provided the prover accepts, the state the verifier certifies is $1/\poly(n)$-close to a tensor product of $n$ BB84 states (up to an isometry).
 The $1/\poly(n)$ closeness means that the soundness error of our dequantised protocols also scales as $1/\poly(n)$.
 It would be desirable to achieve \emph{negligible} soundness error, particularly when considering composable instances of these protocols.
-Doing this via RSP would require a version of the rigidity statement where the prover's state can be characterised up to negligible closeness, which seems unlikely.
-A more promising approach might be to circumvent an explicit RSP statement: the advantage of the RSP statement in our paper is that one can use it to dequantise existing protocols easily, but these existing protocols typically only use BB84 states because of their no-cloning properties.
+This is not possible with the approach taken in this paper as the statistical argument in \cref{thm:final_rigidity} will necessarily introduce $1/\poly(n)$ factors.
+However, it might be possible to circumvent an explicit RSP statement: the advantage of the RSP statement in our paper is that one can use it to dequantise existing protocols easily, but these existing protocols typically only use BB84 states because of their no-cloning properties.
 Therefore, instead of using an RSP protocol to prepare those states, one could instead try to show a ``post-quantum cryptographic no-cloning property'' directly that could plausibly be used to dequantise these protocols while preserving negligible soundness.

 Finally, we mention that our derivation of the parameters in the rigidity theorem (\ref{thm:final_rigidity}) is likely not optimal and could be optimised to improve the efficiency of our protocol.
 The situation here is similar to that of parallel self-testing in the multi-prover setting, with the first works having round complexity that scaled as a high-degree polynomial~\cite{reichardt2013classical} and more recent works achieving quasilinear scaling~\cite{linearity, coladangelo2019verifier}.
 It would be interesting to see whether ideas from these newer works are also applicable in the setting of parallel remote state preparation.